aavotins/egvtools/README.md

 ## Usage

-Functions in this package can be devided in two parts:
+Functions in this package can be devided in two parts with extra intermediate wrapper:

 1)  helper functions to prepare analysis templates for reproduction: